AstraZeneca/rexmex/README.md

 * **[Coefficient of Determination](https://en.wikipedia.org/wiki/Coefficient_of_determination)**

 </details>

 --------------------------------------------------------------------------------

-**Classification Metric Scorecard**
+**Classification Metric Set**

-These metrics assume that the items are scored with raw probabilities.
-Some of the metrics uses the propensities - others evaluate the predictions after the probabilities are thresholded.
+These metrics assume that the items are scored with raw probabilities (these can be binarized).

 * **[Precision](https://en.wikipedia.org/wiki/Precision_and_recall)**
 * **[Recall](https://en.wikipedia.org/wiki/Precision_and_recall)**